dratul/Signals-and-Systems-Theory-Lab-/lab_03/Lab_3_1_Basic_operations_on_signals/Lab_3_1_Basic_operations_on_signals.md

-# Experiment 3.6 : To visualize frequency scaling of sinusoidal signals
+# Program 5 : To visualize frequency scaling of sinusoidal signals

 ```python